Biotic pump: Development of the theory

 The theory represents a paradigm shift away from a geo-mechanical view of climate dynamics to include biology as a driver of climate.
-As such the theory as faced criticism from mainstream climate sciences.
+As such the theory has faced criticism from mainstream climate sciences.
 Fred Pearce attributes this as being partly cultural.
 “Science, as I know from forty years of reporting, can be surprisingly tribal.
 Makarieva and Gorshkov have been outsiders: theoretical physicists in a world of climate science, Russians in a field dominated by Western scientists, and, in Makarieva’s case, a woman too”.

-A 2022 article identifies four terrestrial moisture recycling hubs, the Amazon Basin, the Congo Rainforest, South Asia and the Indonesian Archipelago.
+There are thought to be four terrestrial moisture recycling hubs, the Amazon Basin, the Congo Rainforest, South Asia and the Indonesian Archipelago.
 In particular, the hydrological dynamics of the Amazon Basin are still unclear, but point to the veracity of the biotic pump hypothesis.
-The authors emphasise that these processes contribute to a “safe operating space for humanity”.
+These processes contribute to a “safe operating space for humanity”.
 Additionally, the biotic pump theory can help explain other natural occurrences around the world.
-For example, why rainforests such as the Amazon and Congo are able to maintain high rainfall while other unforested biomes decrease in rainfall, as you get further inland.
+For example, the biotic pump can help explain why rainforests such as the Amazon and Congo are able to maintain high rainfall while other unforested biomes decrease in rainfall, as you get further inland.

+Atmospheric (or flying) rivers, formerly called tropospheric rivers, are winds that pick up water vapor given off by forests and take the moisture to distant water basins.
+These rivers are enhanced by the biotic pump over large distances.
+The atmospheric river that flows over the Amazon travels south to provide the River Plate Basin with 50% of its rain.
+China's north-western rivers receive more than 70% of their precipitation from Euro and Northern Asia.
+By 2022, this concept had become widely accepted.